bitverx/react-proj-base-setup/README.md

 ## Modules and packages being used

-1. Bootstrap and reactstrap is being used for responsiveness
+1. Tailwind CSS is being used for styles

 2. formik (https://jaredpalmer.com/formik) is being used for react forms whereever we can